-We have been keeping our Facebook posts up to date on all of the latest information surrounding how we are coping with COVID-19 for our community.
-Please follow us there for the latest information.
-In addition, the following links are a good resource for information surrounding Coronavirus (COVID-19).
+Please follow our Facebook posts, as they have the latest information surrounding how we are coping with COVID-19 for our community.
+In addition, the links below are a good resource for information surrounding Coronavirus (COVID-19).

 NorthShore Medical Group is taking the following measures to help contain the virus:

 - We are now offering virtual office visits via video and telephone appointments.